seyon99/Project-Factory/README.md

 # Project Factory

 ## About
-This web app was designed to allow CS/SE students share software side projects and find collaborators
+This web app was designed to allow CS/SE students share software side projects and find collaborators.
+It was built using MongoDB, Express.js, React.js, and Node.js.

-## Installation
+## Dependecies
-Requirements:
-  1. MongoDB
+  1. Node.js (app is tested to work for v17.3.00)
-  2. ExpressJS
+  2. MongoDB Cloud
-  3. ReactJS
+  3. Docker
-  4. NodeJS

 ## Building/running:
   1. git clone https://github.com/seyon99/Project-Factory.git